France, UK Insurers Say They Won’t Cover Alzheimer’s Drug Leqembi

 What happens now?

-NICE’s guidance is not final.
-The draft guidance is subject to a comment period, which lasts until July 3, where companies and patient groups can appeal the decision, after which point the drug review committee will reconvene and decide whether to stand its ground.
+Both France’s and the UK’s insurers’ decisions are not yet final.
+In the UK, the draft guidance is subject to a comment period, which lasts until July 3, where companies and patient groups can appeal the decision, after which point the drug review committee will reconvene and decide whether to stand its ground.